|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 1: Arrive in Havana

 Upon arrival in Havana, you are transferred to Havana's famous Vedado where you can settle in and wander the lively and wide streets of one of the first aristocratic neighbourhoods in the capital.
 Havana is bustling with museums, plazas, art galleries and prominent buildings dating from the 18th to the 20th century.
 Overnight in Havana.

-This morning, we enjoy a walking tour of Habana Vieja (Old Havana).
+This morning, we begin our Cuban adventure with a visit to a local farmer's market as an introduction to Cuba's dynamic culture.
+We then enjoy a walking tour of Habana Vieja (Old Havana).
 We will visit the open-air plazas of San Francisco, Plaza de Armas, Plaza Vieja and Plaza de la Cathedral.
 We walk by the old Palaces of Palacio de los Capitanes Generales (former office and home to Spanish governors) and "Palacio del Segundo Cabo".
 We will also visit other important sites including the Castillo de la Real Fuerza and the monument to Havana's foundation.

 Day 3: Sierra del Rosario Biosphere Reserve